 The portrait book for freshmen and transfer students includes their names, interests and hometowns, as well as information useful to new Wildcats.

-Every July since 1960, high school students from around the Midwest converge in Manhattan for an intense, five-day workshop that puts them on the fast track to succeed on their journalism staffs back home.
+Every July since 1960, high school students from around the Midwest converge in Manhattan for an intense, three-day workshop that puts them on the fast track to succeed on their journalism staffs back home.
+Track advisers are selected from the best high school journalism programs in Kansas and the mid-west.

 Following on the success of A Week at Kansas State, the 1987 photography book that explored Wildcats, alumni and students returned to create We Are K-State in October 2012.
 The resulting web site documents campus life, city life, and country living in and around Manhattan.